vaxdata22/City-Weather-and-S3File-RDS-S3-BigQuery-ETL-by-Airflow-on-EC2/README.md

 I also understand that the DAG orchestration might not meet certain development best practices, such as not making use of Airflow providers for BigQuery, RDS Postgres, and AWS, as well as Airflow connections in the DAG file.
 In future projects, these grey areas would be addressed properly as I continue to learn more in my BI Engineering journey.

-From project ideation, planning, development, testing, and deployment took me eight (4) working days because as a self-taught BI Developer, this was my first AWS Cloud Data Engineering project that is based on Airflow, EC2, S3, RDS, and BigQuery.
+From project ideation, planning, development, testing, and deployment took me four (4) working days because as a self-taught BI Developer, this was my first AWS Cloud Data Engineering project that is based on Airflow, EC2, S3, RDS, and BigQuery.
 The project could have taken me two or three days of not that I spent a good deal of time fiddling with the seemingly non-cooperative Airflow provider functions and libraries.
+More importantly, I am thankful to Dr. Opeyemi ‘Yemi’ Olanipekun for inspiring me to carry out this project.
+His passionate way of teaching and guidance is second to none.

 #### Thank you for going through this project with me!